Empirical Bayes in Bayesian learning: understanding a common practice

-\subsubsection{Higher order analysis of predictive merging}
+\subsection{Higher order analysis of predictive merging}

 In many applications, prediction of future observations is the central goal, beyond parameter estimation.
-It is thus interesting to see if merging between Bayesian and EB predictive distributions holds.
-Here we establish an analog of Proposition \ref{prop:TVpost_gen} for predictive distributions, considering observations of the form $Y=(Y_1, \ldots, Y_n)$, with $Y_i$'s all taking values in the same Euclidean subspace $\mathbb{Y}_0$, endowed with measure $\mu$.
+Here we establish an analogue of Proposition \ref{prop:TVpost_gen} for merging of predictive distributions, considering observations of the form $Y=(Y_1, \ldots, Y_n)$, with $Y_i$'s all taking values in the same Euclidean subspace $\mathbb{Y}_0$, endowed with measure $\mu$.